Steal Away (Jimmy Hughes song): Original version

-The release of "Steal Away" on Fame in May 1964 was occasioned by a visit to FAME Studios by "Mr Atlanta Music" Bill Lowery, on whose say-so Hall made an initial one thousand copy pressing of "Slip Away", Hall and FAME Studios sideman Dan Penn - then fifteen years old - distributing the discs to radio stations throughout the South in a two-week road trip in a station wagon Hall borrowed off the used car lot where he worked part-time for his father-in-law(Hall would recall besides the record each radio station was gifted with a bottle of vodka: (Rick Hall quote:)"Miraculously, that's all it took.
+The release of "Steal Away" on Fame in May 1964 was occasioned by a visit to FAME Studios by "Mr Atlanta Music" Bill Lowery, on whose say-so Hall made an initial one thousand copy pressing of "Steal Away", Hall and FAME Studios sideman Dan Penn - then twenty-three years old - distributing the discs to radio stations throughout the South in a two-week road trip in a station wagon Hall borrowed off the used car lot where he worked part-time for his father-in-law(Hall would recall besides the record each radio station was gifted with a bottle of vodka: (Rick Hall quote:)"Miraculously, that's all it took.
 Each and every one of [the radio stations visited] played the new Jimmy Hughes record.")
-With Lowery's assistance, Hall's "grass roots" efforts on behalf of "Slip Away" led to a distribution deal for the disc with Vee Jay Records: reaching the Top 40 in July 1964, "Steal Away" would rise as high as #17 on the Hot 100 in Billboard magazine: the Cash Box Top 100 chart listed "Steal Away" as high as #12 while the Cash Box Top 50 R&B 20 chart of 22 August 1964 ranked "Slip Away" at #2 behind "Under the Boardwalk" by the Drifters (Billboard magazine did not publish a ranking of top R&B singles from 30 November 1963 through 23 January 1965).
+With Lowery's assistance, Hall's "grass roots" efforts on behalf of "Steal Away" led to a distribution deal for the disc with Vee Jay Records: reaching the Top 40 in July 1964, "Steal Away" would rise as high as #17 on the Hot 100 in Billboard magazine: the Cash Box Top 100 chart listed "Steal Away" as high as #12 while the Cash Box Top 50 R&B 20 chart of 22 August 1964 ranked "Slip Away" at #2 behind "Under the Boardwalk" by the Drifters (Billboard magazine did not publish a ranking of top R&B singles from 30 November 1963 through 23 January 1965).
 In Canada, the song reached #17.

 "Steal Away" served as the title cut of Hughes debut album, released on Vee Jay Records in 1964.